OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Your organization integrates a third-party software package that includes an upstream Software Bill of Materials (SBOM) listing 50 open source components.
 After reviewing the package, your team determines that your final supplied software only activates and uses two of those components.

-To meet your organization's required obligations, what is the correct way to handle the compliance artifacts for distribution?
+To meet your organization's required obligations, what is the best way to handle the compliance artifacts for distribution?

 A. Filter the vendor's SBOM to include only the two components used in the final delivered package.